 The other way they get you to buy their wares is to create the need where there is none.
 That’s how you end up keeping up with the Joneses (or the Kardashians).
 You currently live in a 3,000-square-foot home, but you suddenly need to upgrade to 4,000 square feet because you need that dedicated theater room and the additional guest room no one ever sleeps in.
 Your car is practically brand new, but you need to purchase a new one that looks like a two-bedroom apartment, because your kids and their friends are a little cramped on that once-a-week trip to soccer practice.

 Why Do We Fall for It?

-Oh, you make a great income at your job of which you save a good portion to retire your student loan debt and invest for the future?
-That’s great, but look at these YouTubers making millions on their spare time in between yacht parties.
+Oh, you make a great income at your job of which you save a good portion to retire, pay your student loan debt, and invest for the future?
+That’s great, but look at these YouTubers making millions in their spare time in between yacht parties.

 You started a small business that is profitable and that allows you time flexibility to build a life you love?
-I’m afraid you’re playing small—you should wake up at 3:00 a.m., work 18 hours on your side hustle, work out for 2 hours, read a book a day, and change the world by building the Facebook of Uber.
+I’m afraid you’re playing small—you should wake up at 3:00 a.m., work 18 hours on your side hustle, work out for two hours, read a book a day, and change the world by building the next Facebook or Uber.

 You actually love your profession and serve your clients well with a smile on your face every day?
 What a sucker—you must quit your job at once, retire, and support yourself by writing a blog about how you quit your job and retired.